If you would like to publish a journal yourself or are involved in the publication of a journal, you will find assistance on this page:

 1. DiPP Services

 DiPP (Digital Peer Publishing) offers technical, legal, and organizational assistance for scholarly publications - from the simple registration and dissemination of scholarly information to a multimedia e-journal with a peer review process.

-Martin Paul Eve, a doctoral candidate at the University of Sussex, has created the following handbook for founding and publishing an open access journal: Starting an Open Access Journal: a step-by-step guide.
+Martin Paul Eve, professor at the Birkbeck College University of London (BBK), has created the following handbook for founding and publishing an open access journal: Starting an Open Access Journal: a step-by-step guide.

 3. Open Access Information Portal

 The open-access information portal also offers information for publishers of professional journals.

 Open Journal Systems is a open source software used around the world.
 It helps you manage and publish peer reviewed open access journals.
 The software is intuitive to use and allows you to publish your own journal with little effort.
 The layout and editing process can be personalized.